Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds are 10-7 in games they were favored on the moneyline (winning 58.8% of those games).
+- The Reds have gone 11-7 in games they were favored on the moneyline (winning 61.1% of those games).

-- Cincinnati has not yet played as moneyline favorites of -175 or shorter.
+- Cincinnati has never played a game this season with moneyline odds of -250 or shorter.

-- The implied moneyline probablility in this matchup gives the Reds a 63.6% chance to win.
+- Based on this matchup's moneyline, the Reds have an implied win probability of 71.4%.

-- Cincinnati has played in 73 games with an over/under set, and have combined with its opponents to go over the total 41 times (41-31-1).
+- In the 74 games in which oddsmakers have set an over/under for Cincinnati, it has combined with opponents to go over the total 42 times (42-31-1).

-- The Reds have collected a 6-6-0 record against the spread this season.
+- The Reds have put together a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!